 Accessing Delta Sky Club in Fort Lauderdale

-The seating consists mostly of individual sofas, with a few cafe-style tables and chairs.
-When we visited the Delta Lounge in the morning, the lighting was kind of dark with a few of futuristic ultraviolet color lights.
+The seating consists mostly of individual leather armchairs, with a few cafe-style tables and chairs.
+When we recently visited the new Delta Lounge at FLL, it was nice and bright.

-The selection of food was quite small, especially during the breakfast, when we visited.
-There is toast, cereal and bagels that can be heated up in the industrial toaster, as well as sliced fruit and yogurt.
-It seems like the food selection fit the standard of the rest of the Delta Sky Clubs we’ve been to around the nation.
+The selection of food was isn’t bad, especially during breakfast, when we visited.
+There is toast, cereal and bagels that can be heated up in the industrial toaster, as well as sliced fruit, yogurt and muffins.
+Standard Delta Sky Club food.